danpilch/cassandra-spark-analytics/README.md

 ### Spark

-we will start Spark with the included `compose/spark.yml` instruction file.
-This file can be edited if you know what you are doing but the defaults are fairly sane for this demo.
+We will start Spark with the included `compose/spark.yml` instruction file.
+You will need to edit this file to set the relative path to `cassandra-spark-analytics/scripts` this directory will be mounted into the running Spark container to give Spark access to the processing scripts.

+#### Start Spark container

 `docker-compose -f compose/spark.yml up -d`

 Check the container has started with `docker ps`.

+#### Execute a Spark job

+For this demo we are going to group and count all the first names in our `person_data` table.
+In `cassandra-spark-analytics/scripts` is `count.py`.
+You will need to alter `CASSANDRA_DOCKER_IP` and insert the IP address of the running cassandra container:

+`conf.set("spark.cassandra.connection.host", "CASSANDRA_DOCKER_IP")`

+To get the cassandra container's IP address run:

+`docker inspect --format '{{ .NetworkSettings.IPAddress }}' cassandra`

+Once the IP address is updated you can execute the Spark job:

+`docker exec -ti spark /spark/bin/spark-submit /jobs/count.py`